ClarksonCJ/clarksoncj.github.io/content/posts/threatmodelling.md

 A risk awareness doctrine involves embedding risk assessment into every decision.
-This proactive approach helps recognize threats, understand their implications, and develop mitigation strategies early, especially in software development with a shift-left approach.
+This proactive approach helps recognize threats, understand their implications, and develop mitigation strategies early, especially in software development using a shift-left approach.

 How often do you consider the risks before making a decision?